aaguirrej/Coursera_Capstone/final_report.md

 ### Introduction where you discuss the business problem and who would be interested in this project.

+In order to open a restaurant of a certain type the idea is explore the different Downtown Toronto's Neighborhoods  (i.e. Mexican, Sushi, French).
+This will be based on restaurant types already existing on each neighbourhood and taking into consideration the restaurant ratings, price range and social activity of the restaurant customers.

 ### Data where you describe the data that will be used to solve the problem and the source of the data.